Rapid stabilizability of infinite-dimensional control systems with time delays: Introduction

-satisfies \eqref{yu-12-20-101}. \item [$(iii)$] The pair $[A,B]_{\kappa,\tau}$ is called stabilizable (stabilizable with instantaneous-valued feedback, respectively) if there exists $\alpha\in\mathbb{R}^+$ so that the pair $[A,B]_{\kappa,\tau}$ is $\alpha$-stabilizable ($\alpha$-stabilizable with instantaneous-valued feedback, respectively). \item [$(iv)$] The pair $[A,B]_{\kappa,\tau}$ is called rapidly stabilizable (rapidly stabilizable with instantaneous-valued feedback, respectively) if the pair $[A,B]_{\kappa,\tau}$ is $\alpha$-stabilizable ($\alpha$-stabilizable with instantaneous-valued feedback, respectively) for any $\alpha\in\mathbb{R}^+$. \end{enumerate} \end{definition} \begin{remark} \eqref{yu-12-20-100} has a unique solution in $C([0,+\infty);X)$ when $K$ is bounded (see Proposition \ref{yu-proposition-11-26-2}).
-Therefore, $\alpha$-stabilzability of the pair $[A,B]_{\kappa,\tau}$ is well defined.
-The same can be said to $\alpha$-stabilizability with instantaneous-valued feedback and so on (see Remark~\ref{remark-11-27-1}). \end{remark}
+satisfies \eqref{yu-12-20-101}. \item[$(iii)$] System $[A,B]_{\kappa,\tau}$ is said to be stabilizable (respectively, stabilizable with static feedback) if it is $\alpha$-stabilizable (respectively, $\alpha$-stabilizable with static feedback) for some $\alpha \in \mathbb{R}^+$. \item[$(iv)$] System $[A,B]_{\kappa,\tau}$ is said to be rapidly stabilizable (respectively, rapidly stabilizable with static feedback) if it is $\alpha$-stabilizable (respectively, $\alpha$-stabilizable with static feedback) for every $\alpha \in \mathbb{R}^+$. \end{enumerate} \end{definition} \begin{remark} Two remarks on Definition \ref{yu-def-12-18-1} are in order. \begin{enumerate} \item [$(i)$] System \eqref{yu-12-20-100} admits a unique solution in $C([0,+\infty);X)$ whenever $K$ is bounded (see Proposition \ref{yu-proposition-11-26-2}).
+Hence, the notion of $\alpha$-stabilizability for system $[A,B]_{\kappa,\tau}$ is well defined.
+The same holds for $\alpha$-stabilizability with static feedback and related notations (see Remark~\ref{remark-11-27-1}). \item [$(ii)$] By the state-space approach (see Section \ref{sec-yu-10-1-2}), system \eqref{yu-12-20-100} can be rewritten in the following coupled form:

+This is the closed-loop system associated with system $[A,B]_{\kappa,\tau}$ under a dynamic feedback control.
+In other words, the stabilizability of $[A,B]_{\kappa,\tau}$ is achieved via dynamic feedback.
+Since the feedback law acts on the augmented state, it generally depends on the historical behavior of the system.
+By contrast, the stabilizability via static feedback introduced in $(ii)$ of Definition \ref{yu-def-12-18-1} requires the feedback law to depend solely on the current state $y(t)$, without involving any historical information.

+\item [$(iii)$] The use of bounded feedback to stabilize a delayed control system with an unbounded control operator may seem restrictive.
+However, under the present assumptions, this does not lead to any essential loss of generality.
+Similar results were obtained in \cite{Ma-Trelat-Wang-Yu} and are further supported by our main result (i.e., Theorem \ref{yu-theorem-9-01-1}). \end{enumerate}